-In spite of the pandemic, or maybe even because of the pandemic, The North Carolina Council on Developmental Disabilities (NCCDD) engaged in robust conversations with individuals with I/DD, families of individuals with I/DD, the Hispanic/Latin-x Community, state leaders and stakeholders to develop the Council's Five-Year Plan for fiscal years 2022-2026.
+In spite of the pandemic - or maybe even because of the pandemic - The North Carolina Council on Developmental Disabilities (NCCDD) engaged in robust conversations with individuals with I/DD, families of individuals with I/DD, the Hispanic/Latin-x Community, state leaders and stakeholders to develop the Council's Five-Year Plan for 2022-2026.
 The 18-month process of developing the Five-Year Plan began in February 2020 just as the pandemic was beginning to hit the news.
 The Council originally planned listening sessions in communities across North Carolina from the coast to the mountains and many communities in between.
 These plans had to quickly change to virtual listening sessions as the pandemic caused an end to public meetings across the state.

-The Council redoubled its efforts to ensure robust attendance at its virtual listening sessions and to ensure survey responses from individuals with intellectual and developmental disabilities (I/DD), family members and stakeholders.
+The Council redoubled its efforts to ensure robust attendance at its now listening sessions and to ensure survey responses from individuals with intellectual and developmental disabilities (I/DD), family members and stakeholders.
 Ultimately 326 individuals attended one of the Council's nine virtual listening sessions.
-This included 33 individuals who attended the young self-advocates listening session, 51 individuals who attended the Council's self-advocacy listening session, and 52 individuals who attended the Council's Hispanic/Latin-x listening session.
+This included thirty-three individuals who attended the young self-advocates listening session, fifty-one individuals who attended the Council's self-advocacy listening session, and fifty-two individuals who attended the Council's Hispanic/Latin-x listening session.
 The rest attended the six regional listening sessions.
-704 people filled out the Council's surveys for its Five-Year Plan.
+Seven Hundred and four people filled out the Council's surveys for its Five-Year Plan.

-Council staff and the Council also engaged in several discussions during the Five-Year Planning process on diversity, equity, and inclusion.
-This included a full day staff learning and discussion day on how to increase the Council's diversity, equity, and inclusion in all aspects of our work.
+Council staff and the Council also engaged in several discussions during the Five-Year Planning process on diversity, equity and inclusion.
+This included a full day staff learning and discussion day on how to increase the Council's diversity, equity and inclusion in all aspects of our work.
 The Council joined a Diversity, Equity, and Inclusion Committee with the Department of Health and Human Services.
 While that work is just beginning, the Council will be including both Council members and staff in this work.
-The increased focus on Diversity, Equity and Inclusion informed the Council's Five-Year Planning throughout the process.
-Of the surveys from individuals with I/DD the Council received, 19% from respondents who were Black or African American, 5% from Hispanic/Latinx respondents, 4% from Native American respondents; 3% from Asian American respondents; 1% from Native Hawaiian or Pacific Islander respondents; and 68% from White respondents.
-Family member respondents were 10% African American; 5% Hispanic/Latin-x; 4% Asian American; 2% Native American, and 80% White.
+The increased focus on Diversity, Equity and Inclusion informed the Five-Year Planning throughout the process.
+Of the surveys from individuals with I/DD the Council received, 19% were from respondents who were Black or African American, 5% from Hispanic/Latinx, 4% from Native Americans; 3% Asian; 1% Native Hawaiian or Pacific Islander; and 68% White.
+Family member respondents were 10% African American; 5% Hispanic; 4% Asian; 2% Native American and 80% White.

 The Council had a strong Five-Year Planning Ad Hoc Committee that met monthly for most of the 18 months of the planning process.
 The Planning Committee was chaired by Sandra Terrell, Director of Clinical Services, Division of Medical Assistance.
-The Committee included five Council members who are family members of individuals with I/DD, three Council members who are self-advocates, the Executive Director of the state's protection and advocacy organization, and an agency representative from the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services.
+The Committee included five family Council members of individuals with I/DD, three Council members who were self-advocates, the Executive Director of the state's protection and advocacy organization; and an agency representative from the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services.